Lareina2441/LLaVA-GI/README.md

 It would be like this [dataset.json](data\train\dataset.json)

 ### Manual Step
-After preprocessing, manually split 300 samples out of the dataset.json file under the train folder into the validation folder
+After preprocessing, randomly split 10980 samples out of the dataset.json file under the train folder into the validation folder
 (the files should be like:)
 ```
 data